TanRyan/NTU_SC1015_DataScience_MiniProject_Team8/README.md

 * Upsampling and feature removal did not significantly change model performance.
 * Consideration of model configurations and hyperparameters may also impact performance.

-## What did we lean from this project?
+## What did we learn from this project?
 ---

 1. Random Forest Classifier from sklearn